 Greg Kluempers has lived in St. Louis, MO his entire life.
 He bought his first serious 35mm camera in 1970.
 Shortly after that he started taking college level fine art courses including photography and was in his first show with other students in 1972.

-For a number of years Greg’s images were mainly geometric.
-He extracted part of an object/structure and to create abstract images from old building, a distorted reflection, an architectural detail and the juxtaposition of adjoining buildings.
+For a number of years, Greg’s images were mainly geometric.
+He extracted part of an object/structure and to create abstract images from an old building, a distorted reflection, an architectural detail and the juxtaposition of adjoining buildings.

 2nd Place - Gaye Clear - "Enigmatic Energy"

-Gaye Clear studied mixed-media, watercolour techniques and life drawing.
+Gaye Clear studied mixed-media, watercolor techniques, and life drawing.
 Gaye’s art journey has continued and she now focuses on seascapes.
-Her preferred medium is watercolour and acrylic paints.
+Her preferred medium is watercolor and acrylic paints.

 3rd Place - Alyx Morgan - "Heavenly Light"